Find Affordable College Courses

 What Visual & Performing Arts Majors Need to Know

-People with careers related to visual and performing arts were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to visual & performing arts and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Visual & Performing Arts Majors

-According to O*NET survey takers, a major in visual and performing arts should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in visual & performing arts should prepare you for careers in which you will need to be knowledgeable in the following areas:

 undefined